mondrian-framework/mondrian-framework/packages/docs/docs/docs/foundamentals/model/01-definition.md

 }
 ```

-Types definitions can help us define clear and expressive models that are
+Type definitions help us define clear and expressive models that are
 faithful to the modeled domain.

 ## Lazy types

-In order to model complex relations Mondrian offer an easy way to express recursive types.
+To model complex relationships, Mondrian offers an easy way to express recursive types using lazy evaluation (functions that return types).

 ```ts showLineNumbers
 const User = () =>